 Will teachers wear masks?

-Again, the Government guidance suggests that this is not necessary, as teachers should be supported to maintain social distancing from students (for example teaching from the front of the class rather than making closer contact with individual students).
-However, they will have the option to wear masks or visors in class.
-They will be expected, like the students, to wear a facemask in corridors and communal spaces.
+Teachers will be expected, like the students, to wear a facemask in corridors and communal spaces.
+Teachers have the option to wear a facemask or visor in the classroom if they wish.
 Teaching assistants who are required to give more individualised support are likely to wear appropriate PPE.
 These rules will vary slightly where members of staff have underlying health conditions or if they choose to wear a mask in class.

 Will my child be able to continue to have school meals?

 The Cafeteria will continue to provide food at lunchtime as usual and steps will be taken to manage the flow of students in order to avoid congestion.
 There will be many more ‘grab and go’ options to increase choice and speed of service.
 The Cafeteria will not be open before or after school at this time.
-(We will review this this once we are in full operation).
+(We will review this once we have updated guidance from the government).

 Sixth Formers will have access to the Cafeteria during 1A if they have a study period and can only buy food at these times.
 They will not be able to use the Cafeteria at any other time, unless prior arrangement through the Sixth Form Team.